Last updated July 6, 2023

-ASUS and Sony remain on my list as brands that will we can be pretty confident will not be sourcing to China–I’ve updated their listings with their newest phones, all of which use the same Snapdragon 8+ Gen1 processor which Samsung and Google will be putting their phones (I’ll update Google’s and Samsung’s listings one they’re available–and assuming they A) remain on the top of “best Android phone” lists and B) have a good amount of inventory that’s not made in China).
+The rest – ASUS and Sony remain on my list as brands that will we can be pretty confident will not be sourcing to China–I’ve updated their listings with their newest phones, all of which use the same Snapdragon 8+ Gen1 processor which Samsung and Google put into their latest phones..

 Original post follows: